 Some of the filters in Authenticate show some strange artifacts around the text in the form of a white halo, but given the small size of the photo and the very visible blockiness caused by image compression, there is a good chance that this effect has been caused by the JPEG algorithm.

-Authenticating pictures from social media with analytical techniques is very challenging, because they have been generally subject to many different recompressions, resizing and post-processing, cutting out all the traces of manipulation.
-In these cases, an accurate analysis of the informative content is the only thing you can do, unless there are the elements to analyze the coherence of perspective, light and shadows.
-If you want to learn more about the difficulties of social media images authentication, I suggest to read this excellent post from the Reveal Project website.
+Authenticating pictures from social media with analytical techniques is very challenging, because they have generally been subject to many different recompressions, resizing and post-processing, cutting out all the traces of manipulation.
+In these cases, an accurate analysis of the informative content is the only thing you can do, unless there are elements to analyze the coherence of perspective, light and shadows.
+If you want to learn more about the difficulties of social media image authentication, I suggest reading this excellent post from the Reveal Project website.
 I cite here some of the most relevant parts:

 […] Essentially, the investigative scenario we are dealing with is the one depicted in Figure 3: we know that, for every forgery, an original (first-posted) forgery once existed and may still exist out there, but what we have to work with is a multitude of images mediated by various Web and social media platforms, which may or may not have destroyed all useful traces. […]